NVIDIA/aistore/docs/datapath.md

 5. If the object already exists locally (meaning, it belongs to an ais bucket or the most recent version of a Cloud-based object is cached and resides on a local disk), the target optionally validates the object's checksum and version.
    This type of `GET` is often referred to as a "warm `GET`".
-6. Otherwise, the target performs a "cold `GET`" by downloading the newest version of the object from the next AIStore tier or from the Cloud.
+6. Otherwise, the target performs a "cold `GET`" by downloading the latest version of the object from the Cloud.
 7. Finally, the target delivers the object to the client via HTTP(S) response.

 <img src="images/ais-get-flow.png" alt="AIStore GET flow" width="800">